 4 – Mash the Potatoes

-Alright it’s finally time for some mashing!
-Add the potatoes back into the empty pot and lightly mash with a whisk or potato masher to break up the potatoes.
+- Add the potatoes back into the empty pot and lightly mash with a silicone whisk or potato masher to break up the potatoes.
+You could also use a fork, but it’ll take longer.
+Some people like to use an electric mixer, but I prefer to mash by hand.

 Use high-quality cream and butter since they’re the only things really flavoring the potatoes other than salt and pepper.